The Wedding at Cana: Jesus’ First Miracle

 by Angel Studios | August 5, 2022

 But among his many awe-inspiring acts, there is one that seems to stand out as somewhat mundane, or even trivial: turning water into wine at the wedding at Cana.
-What can we learn from Jesus’ first miracle, and how can it help us better understand not only Jesus’ mission, but also give us a glimpse into the man that he was?

 Jesus Turns Water into Wine: Background and Summary